lightscript/planning/description.md

 LightScript was designed for high productivity at both early and late stages of application lifecycles.

-It helps you prototype quickly with minimal keystrokes, removing the barriers between idea and working product.
+LightScript helps you prototype quickly with minimal keystrokes, removing the barriers between idea and working product.

-It also helps maintain large codebases with powerful intellisense from strong static typing and an advanced linter, convenient constructs to encourage bug-free code,
+LightScript also helps maintain large codebases with powerful intellisense from strong static typing and an advanced linter, convenient constructs to encourage bug-free code,

 such as immutability, existential operators, intuitive asynchronous error handling,